Transia-RnD/xrpld-network-gen/README.md

 ## Overview

 The XRPLD Network Generator CLI is a command-line interface tool designed to facilitate the creation, management, and interaction with XRPLD networks and standalone ledgers.

-This tool allows users to easily start, stop, remove, and update XRPLD nodes, as well as enable amendments on the network.
+### What Does This Tool Do?

+This tool creates **local Docker-based XRPLD networks** for testing and development purposes.
+Instead of spending hours building rippled from source inside Docker containers (which is slow), this tool:

+1. Uses pre-built rippled binaries (downloaded or built locally on your Mac)
+2. Creates a multi-node network with validators and peer nodes
+3. Generates all necessary configuration files, validator keys, and UNL (Unique Node List)
+4. Provides a docker-compose setup for easy network management
+5. Includes a network explorer UI for monitoring your local network

+This dramatically speeds up local development - you can build rippled natively on your Mac (which is fast), then deploy it to a Docker network in seconds.

+### Key Features

+- Create multi-validator networks with custom configurations
+- Start, stop, and remove networks with simple commands
+- Update individual nodes to different versions
+- Enable/disable amendments on specific nodes
+- Support for both XRPL and Xahau protocols
+- Use locally built binaries instead of building in Docker

 ### Current Versions